by Eloise Butler, from Annals of the Wild Life Reserve

 All my ferns are prospering except Pellaea atropurpurea and Asplenium trichomanes, which require renewing.

 To complete the flora I still need:

 Of the fern allies, three species of horsetails are indigenous - - Equisetum arvense [Field Horsetail], sylvaticum [Woodland Horsetail], hyemale [Rough Horsetail], and I have imported E. scirpoides [Dwarf Horsetail].

 I have not succeeded in naturalizing lycopodiums.
 Conditions do not seem favorable.
 They live a season or two and then peter out.
 One specimen of Lycopodium lucidulum [Huperzia lucidula - Shining Clubmoss] was found growing naturally in the swamp but it has disappeared.
 However, a large mat of transplanted Selaginella rupestris [Northern Selaginella] is completing its third year in the garden.
 Neither have I one snippet of Isoetes [Quillworts] (of which there are three species in Minnesota); nor Salvinai natans [Floating Watermoss], nor Azolla caroliniana [Carolina Mosquitofern], both of which are listed in our flora.

-In 1919 Eloise wrote a very similar article, which we also believe was to be published in the Asa Gray Bulletin.
+In 1919 Eloise wrote a very similar article, which we also believe was sent to the Gray Memorial Botanical Chapter for circulation.
 Read it here.